 To get in independently, I had the ‘brilliant’ idea to pose as a photo journalist.
-Back in Kyrgyzstan last year I heard about a huge Asian-style Olympic sports event in the capital Ashgabat being organised.
+Back in Kyrgyzstan last year I heard about a huge upcoming Asian-style Olympic sports event in the capital Ashgabat.
 They were spending a whopping 5 billion dollars on it all and so I figured that they would surely be happy with some positive exposure by a Dutch photographer.

 There is however one catch.
 Turkmenistan has the third-worst press freedom conditions in the world.
-Only North Korea and Eritrea score worse, all of which share equally repressive regimes and are often criticised by human rights watchdog groups.
-I know applying as a photo journalist was going to be a gamble, but I wanted to avoid the more expensive way of going on an organised tour.
+Only North Korea and Eritrea score worse, all of which share equally repressive regimes and are often criticised by human rights groups.
+Applying as a photo journalist was going to be a gamble but anything is better than the easy way of joining an organised tour.

 But the triumph does not last long.
-Upon exiting the airport, I bump straight into what I think is a volunteer happy to show me the way.
-She’s a young athletic-looking Turkmen girl with thick dark eyebrows and a cute name: Bilbil.
+Upon exiting the airport, I bump straight into what I think is just a cheerful volunteer happy to show me the way.
+Young and athletic-looking, this Turkmen girl has thick dark eyebrows and a cute name: Bilbil.
 In the minivan on the way to the media hotel I notice all journalists have such personal assistants.
-The females all look equally innocent, but the male assistants look more like secret KGB agents.
-Dressed each in the same black suit and wearing dark shades, I quickly make the connection that they are no simple ‘volunteers’.
+The females all appear equally innocent but the male assistants look like secret KGB agents.
+Dressed in identical black suits and wearing dark shades, I quickly make the connection that they are no simple ‘volunteers’.
 They are government minders who have to make sure we don’t wander off alone and do anything stupid.
 I suspect Bilbil is also one of them.